Rise Up (Cain album): Singles

 "I'm So Blessed" impacted Christian radio in the United States on July 15, 2022, becoming the fourth single from the album.
-"I'm So Blessed" peaked at number four on the US Hot Christian Songs chart.
+"I'm So Blessed" peaked at number three on the US Hot Christian Songs chart.

 Reception

 Critical response

 Joshua Andre in his 365 Days of Inspiring Media review opined that Rise Up is "one of my favourite albums of the year thus far, in terms of enthusiasm and accessibility and lyrical poignancy; CAIN is definitely for fans of artists like I Am They and Rend Collective."
 Timothy Yap of JubileeCast had mixed reactions of the album, ultimately concluding that "Rise Up is a welcoming debut.
 The bright and uplifting tunes, the catchy pop choruses, and the siblings fine harmonies make Rise Up a noteworthy record among the sea of new releases."

 Accolades

 Commercial performance

 In the United States, Rise Up debuted at number 20 on the Billboard Top Christian Albums chart dated May 22, 2021.